VarunAravamudhan/EXNO-6-DS/README.md

 # Result:
-This experiment has been verified with output image successfully
+This experiment has been verified by varun arvamudhan successfully